JavierAbrego/adidas-coding-challenge/README.md

 - There's a deployment and a service for each one of the three microservices.
 - Cassandra has its own deployment and service, `memory` is set to cover the minimum requirements of a development environment.

-In production we shouldn't use this approach and we should deploy a proper cassandra cluster.
+In production, we shouldn't use this approach, and we should deploy a proper cassandra cluster.